 2. Allocate budget to the extension's interior finish, not just the build

 Don’t forget that, once your extension is actually built, you will need some money to complete the finishing work.
-Having a badly finished interior, even on an extension under £50,000, will damage the resale value.
+Having a badly finished interior, even on an extension under £50,000, will damage the resale value of your house.

-You want to invest in details that will make the space look more expensive than it was.
+To keep costs down but to make the space look more expensive, invest in visible, eye-catching details.
 A feature pendant light or good quality door hardware can lift the appearance of a room, and make sure all of the decorative finishes, plastering, paint and flooring, are all done to the highest standard you can afford.

 ‘Knowing exactly what the project will cost before you start is essential when funds are limited,’ says Rachel Haynes, director of Thread Architects.
-‘If you are leading the project yourself and employing sub-contractors, you may need to provide all the materials to the builders as and when they require them.
+‘If you are saving money by project managing the extension yourself and employing sub-contractors, you may need to provide all the materials to the builders as and when they require them.
 You will need to make sure you understand building terminology, what the builder will be doing and when, and what they’ll need to complete each task.
 All this takes forward planning as manufacturing and delivery times need to be factored into the process.

+Building an extension yourself – or at least cutting labour costs by doing some of the work yourself – isn't beyond the capabilities of anyone with experience of DIY.
 ‘There is nothing a proficient DIYer cannot do themselves when extending or improving their own home,’ says experienced home renovator Michael Holmes.
-‘But while it is possible to reduce labour costs through DIY, as the client you must keep up to speed with any decision making necessary.
-Holding up other trades can expensive if a lack of decisiveness means delays or abortive work.’
+‘But while it is possible to reduce labour costs through DIY, as the client you must keep up to speed with any decision making necessary, too.
+Holding up other trades through indecision or poor control of the schedule can end up being more expensive if a lack of decisiveness means delays or abortive work.’